 The museum features collections of local Nuu-chah-nulth First Nation arts and culture; exhibits exploring the area’s industrial roots in forestry and fishing, local folk art, and hands-on displays for youngsters.
 Send a message on the telegraph or explore the drawers in this visible-storage museum.
 Come discover the mixture of cultures and people that come together to make the Alberni Valley the heart of the West Coast.
 View the Alberni Valley Museum website for location and hours.

 Take a leisurely day trip to Bamfield or Ucluelet.
 Explore over 40 kilometres of the truly spectacular Alberni Inlet aboard the MV Frances Barkley, a working packet freighter, as she makes regular stops at shoreline communities along the way.
 Visit the Lady Rose Marine Services website for more information and booking.

 McLean Mill National Historic Site

-Step back in time and experience the history of McLean Mill.
+Step back in time and experience the history of one of the Alberni Valley’s favourite attractions, McLean Mill.
 Visitors are welcome to take a self-guided tour through the historic village of the McLean Mill National Historic Site to see what life was like yesteryear in the Alberni Valley.
 Admire the heritage houses, steam equipment, and the sawmill anytime between dawn and dusk.
 Maps are available in our courtyard at the site office.
 Visit McLean Mill website for hours and more information.